Nek5000/NekDoc/_sources/tutorials/conjht.rst.txt

 ..........................
 Users must always bear in mind, when setting up a test case in *Nek5000*, case files will need to be edited.
 Some samples can be found in the ``Nek5000/examples`` directory included with the release version.
+Note that the ``examples`` directory is not included by default in the github repository (it can be obtained `here _http://github.com/Nek5000/NekExamples`).
 Blank template files for the user file, ``zero.usr``, and the ``SIZE`` file, ``SIZE.template``, can be found in the ``Nek5000/core`` directory.
 As a first step, the user should create a case directory in the corresponding run directory: